solokeys/solo1/docs/solo/building.md

 ```

 See [here for more information on custom attestation](/solo/customization/).

-If you use `--lock`, this will permanently lock the device to this new bootloader.
-You
-won't be able to program the bootloader again or be able to connect a hardware debugger.
-The new bootloader may be able to accept (signed) updates still, depending on how you configured it.

 To learn more about normal updates or a "full" update, you should [read more on Solo's boot stages](/solo/bootloader-mode).